Make UK/BDO Manufacturing Outlook Report – Q2 2025

 The manufacturing sector is hugely important for the UK economy, trade and investment.
 UK manufacturing employment stands at over 2.6 million people and manufacturing accounts for 49% of all UK exports.
 Manufacturing also accounts for 16% of total UK business investment and 41% of all UK business research and development.

-The sector continues to prove its resilience as it navigates the challenges it faces from ongoing supply chain disruptions, inflationary pressures, energy prices and a tight labour market, and our quarterly Manufacturing Outlook reports clearly demonstrates the impact of these.
+The sector continues to prove its resilience as it navigates the challenges it faces from ongoing supply chain disruptions, rising employee costs and energy prices, and a tight labour market, and our quarterly Manufacturing Outlook reports clearly demonstrates the impact of these.
 Over recent years we have seen a series of the worst and best figures ever reported by our Manufacturing Outlook survey.

 • Digital Transformation